tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 ## New PvD Additional Information key {#proxies-key-iana}

-This document registers two new keys in the "Additional Information PvD Keys" registry.
+This document registers two new keys in the "Additional Information PvD Keys" registry {{IANA_PVD}}.

 ### `proxies` Key